breach/thrust/README.md

 ### Building thrust

-You will generally don't need to build Thrust yourself.
-A binary version of Thrust should be automatically fetched by the library you're at installation.
+You will generally don't need to build `thrust` yourself.
+A binary version of `thrust` should be automatically fetched by the library you're at installation.

-To build Thrust, you'll need to have `python 2.7.x` and `git` installed.
+To build `thrust`, you'll need to have `python 2.7.x` and `git` installed.
 You can then boostrap the project with:
 ```
 ./scripts/boostrap.py